egmontmika/egmontmika.com/content/blog/hopeless-cases.md

 And beliefs.

 Jesus would never call anyone a hopeless case, far less start an argument on that level.
-Instead, he would aim at changing people from the inside and for a higher purpose.
+Instead, he would aim at a higher purpose and people from the inside.

 By touching their heart.